-Notification will be sent to unsuccessful candidates as a matter of good practice by the relevant HR officer.
+Notification will be given to unsuccessful candidates by the manager following interview.
 Feedback on their application and/or interview will also be made available on request from the manager involved.
-There is no legal obligation on the Council to 'volunteer' to tell applicants why they have been unsuccessful; however, this practice will demonstrate the objectivity and openness used in the selection process.
+This practice demonstrates the objectivity and openness used in the selection process.

-All appointments will be subject to the satisfactory completion of relevant pre-employment conditions e.g. medical assessment if relevant to the post and identified at recruitment stage, receipt of at least two references satisfactory to the Council, a disclosure application via the Criminal Records Bureau (CRB), (where the individual will be working unsupervised with children or vulnerable adults) etc. No appointment will be confirmed, nor start date set, until satisfactory replies have been received for all pre-employment conditions
+All appointments will be subject to the satisfactory completion of relevant pre-employment conditions e.g. medical assessment if relevant to the post and identified at recruitment stage, receipt of at least two references satisfactory to the Council, a disclosure application via the Disclosure and Barring Service (DBS), (where the individual will be working unsupervised with children or vulnerable adults) etc. No appointment will be confirmed, nor a start date set, until satisfactory replies have been received for all pre-employment conditions.